Farron popped up from nowhere. He was an unknown, a political upstart when he became leader just two years ago.

 Genuine leadership candidates are scarce in this administratively bloated party.
 I suspect its grandees like Sir Vince Cable or Paddy (Lord) Ashdown will have to take command on a caretaker basis until wiser (and greyer) heads regain control.

-Posted by Stuart Littlewood on June 16, 2017, With 1366 Reads Filed under Government & Politics.
+Posted by Stuart Littlewood on June 16, 2017, With 1382 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.